CMU-CREATE-Lab/speck-gateway/README.txt

    speck-gateway-gui.bat

 Once the gateway is running, you shouldn't need to do anything.
 It will auto-connect to the first Speck it finds and begin downloading data samples.
-You can optionally enter the host and your login for a Fluxtream server if you wish to upload the data samples to Fluxtream.
+You can optionally enter the host and your login for a BodyTrack Datastore server if you wish to upload the data samples.

 Running the Speck Gateway (Command Line)